That Obscure Object of Desire: Accolades

-The film was not financially successful, but it became a critical favorite, garnering Best Foreign Language Film nominations at both the Golden Globe Awards and the Academy Awards (where it was also nominated for Best Writing, Screenplay Based on Material from Another Medium) but failing to win at either.
+That Obscure Object of Desire garnered Best Foreign Language Film nominations at both the Golden Globe Awards and the Academy Awards (where it was also nominated for Best Writing, Screenplay Based on Material from Another Medium) but failed to win at either.
 The critics associations were slightly more generous, with the National Board of Review and the Los Angeles Film Critics Association both giving it the Best Foreign Language Film awards in 1977.
 Luis Buñuel won Best Director at the National Board of Review and National Society of Film Critics awards.
 He was also nominated at the French César Awards.